 I remember back in 2016 it used to be a crime to say a word against La La Land.
 Any criticism directed towards it was scorched in its crib.

-And I enjoyed La La Land, I've seen it multiple times.
+And I enjoyed La La Land.
+I've seen it many times.
 But that doesn't stop me from expressing that it drags in the middle, and I still don't get the Best Costume Design nomination.

-But generally, journalists and the online communities deferred from any criticism whether it be constructive or not, because it was not a popular thing to have an unfavorable opinion on.
+But generally, journalists and the online communities deferred from any criticism whether it is constructive or not, because it was not a popular thing to have an unfavorable opinion about.
 So no one did.

 Hamilton is (un)fortunately more consequential.
 There are a couple of issues to dive into because of the immediacy with which it penetrated the mainstream media.

 How and why exactly did it manage to do that?
-Because white people liked it, and invested time and money into it.
+Because white people liked it, and invested time and money on it.